Thurler/touhou-labyrinth-2-speedrun/enemy/yuuka.md

 ## Quick Summary

 Yuuka is an optional boss on 8F that is unlocked when you reach 13F, after seeing a bunch of BP events throughout the dungeon.
 Yuuka is mandatory to use TRR stacking, so we tend to use her a lot.
 Her fight can be very hard to deal with, thanks to her ability to heal every 3 turns.
-If you can damage rush her into Master Spark range though, it's an easy SHK win.
+If you can damage rush her into Master Spark range though, it's an easy win.

 ## Quick Links
 * [AI Script](#script)